 The kind-faced old guy in the Van gave Richard a look of empathic misunderstanding and a thumbs up before driving off and honking the horn twice.

 "Yo.
 I am back."

 "Good God, Richard, what happened?"
 Gwen caught her cousin.

-“Just a little incident, nothing too serious."
+"Just a little incident, nothing too serious."
 Richard immediately attempted to diffuse her anxiety.
-"I just received a few Cure Moderates.
-The ol' blood-bag is right as rain.
-Don’t you worry.”
+"I just received a few Cure Moderates, so ol' blood-bag is right as rain.
+Don't you worry?"

-“The foreman, he’s got another two blokes in the hospital, he's gotta go check on them.
-I think they should pull through.”
+"The foreman, he's got another two blokes in back, but I think they should pull through."

 "Jesus, tell me what happened."